Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Results

-First, we examine a total gas mass (the sum of H$_{2}$ and H\emissiontype{I} gas mass) normalized by the stellar mass in galactic scale, $M_{\mathrm{gas}}$/$L_{Ks}$.
-The histogram of $M_{\mathrm{gas}}$/$L_{Ks}$ is shown in figure \ref{histograms}(a).
-The average of $M_{\mathrm{gas}}$/$L_{Ks}$ of interacting galaxies and the control sample are 0.90 $\pm$ 0.29 and 1.16 $\pm$ 0.50, respectively.
-The medians of $M_{\mathrm{gas}}$/$L_{Ks}$ are 0.81 and 1.15 for interacting galaxies and the control sample, respectively.
-Although the dispersion of the control sample is large, the normalized total gas mass in interacting galaxies is smaller than that in the isolated galaxies.
+First, we examine a total gas mass (the sum of H$_{2}$ and H\emissiontype{I} gas mass) normalised by {\itshape K$_{s}$}-band luminosity in galactic scale, $M_{\mathrm{gas}}$/$L_{K_{s}}$.
+The histogram of $M_{\mathrm{gas}}$/$L_{K_{s}}$ is shown in figure \ref{histograms}(a).
+The average of $M_{\mathrm{gas}}$/$L_{K_{s}}$ for the interacting galaxies and the control sample are 0.90 $\pm$ 0.29 and 1.16 $\pm$ 0.50, respectively.
+The medians of $M_{\mathrm{gas}}$/$L_{K_{s}}$ are 0.81 and 1.15 for the interacting galaxies and the control sample, respectively.
+Although the average and the median for the interacting galaxies are lower than that for the control sample, the result implies that the normalised total gas mass in the interacting galaxies and the control sample galaxies are the same considering the large dispersion.

-Next, we investigate normalized molecular gas mass, $M_{\mathrm{H_{2}}}$/$L_{Ks}$.
-The histogram of $M_{\mathrm{H_{2}}}$/$L_{Ks}$ is shown in figure \ref{histograms}(b).
-The average of $M_{\mathrm{H_{2}}}$/$L_{Ks}$ of interacting galaxies and the control sample are 0.67 $\pm$ 0.23 and 0.57 $\pm$ 0.33, respectively.
-The medians of $M_{\mathrm{H_{2}}}$/$L_{Ks}$ are 0.64 and 0.49 for interacting galaxies and the control sample, respectively.
-The normalized molecular gas mass is slightly larger in interacting galaxies than that in the isolated galaxies.
+Next, we investigate normalised molecular gas mass, $M_{\mathrm{H_{2}}}$/$L_{K_{s}}$.
+The histogram of $M_{\mathrm{H_{2}}}$/$L_{K_{s}}$ is shown in figure \ref{histograms}(b).
+The average of $M_{\mathrm{H_{2}}}$/$L_{K_{s}}$ for the interacting galaxies and the control sample are 0.67 $\pm$ 0.23 and 0.57 $\pm$ 0.33, respectively.
+The medians of $M_{\mathrm{H_{2}}}$/$L_{K_{s}}$ are 0.64 and 0.49 for the interacting galaxies and the control sample, respectively.
+The normalised molecular gas mass in the interacting galaxies agrees with that in the isolated galaxies within the error.